How chargeable weight differs in various transportation modes

 Transportation costs aren’t just about how heavy something is—they’re also about how much space it takes up.
 A shipment of pillows might weigh very little, but it could fill an entire truck.
 Conversely, a small box of metal parts could be extremely heavy but take up minimal space.

-Chargeable weight ensures that carriers are fairly compensated whether cargo is heavy and compact or light and bulky.
+Chargeable weight ensures that carriers are fairly compensated, whether the cargo is heavy and compact or light and bulky.

 Example: